NFL, players move closer to new CBA, but deal not done yet

 The NFLPA’s 11-member executive board initially voted down the proposal last week by a slim majority, an indication of mixed feelings within the ranks that count more than 2,000 players.
 Though a simple majority of votes cast among the membership is the only requirement for ratification, plenty of players have spoken in opposition to the current proposal.

-”We should not rush the next 10 years for today’s satisfaction,” Seattle Seahawks quarterback Russell Wilson said Wednesday on Twitter as he declared he’d vote no and, in a familiar refrain from NFL players over the years, referenced the benefits and protections of NBA and MLB players as benchmarks for the NFLPA to aim for.
+“We should not rush the next 10 years for today’s satisfaction,” Seattle Seahawks quarterback Russell Wilson tweeted Wednesday as he declared he’d vote no and, in a familiar refrain from NFL players over the years, referenced the benefits and protections of NBA and MLB players as benchmarks for the NFLPA to aim for.

+Winston responded to Wilson on Twitter: “No one is rushing into anything.
+We have spent the last 300 days listening to our guys and negotiating this deal.”

 When talks stalled during the previous iteration of CBA discussions, the league wound up initiating a lockout at the start of the 2011 league year.
 Players disbanded the union in order to sue the NFL in federal court, before the two sides ultimately came together that summer and struck the deal for the current CBA without any games lost and just a slight delay for the opening of training camps.